ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ---

 ## 👥 Who is this for?
-* **Middle/High School & AP Computer Science Students:** Explore 70 years of AI history to understand how different experiments brought AI where it is today and build a foundational understanding
+* **Middle/High School & AP Computer Science Students:** Explore 70 years of AI history to understand how different experiments brought AI where it is today and build a foundational understanding.
-* **Undergraduate Beginners:** Seeking a visual, conceptual companion guide before tackling primary coursework
+* **Undergraduate Beginners:** Seeking a visual, conceptual companion guide before tackling primary coursework.
-* **Educators & STEM Club Leaders:** Looking for free, modular supplementary reading materials for AI programs
+* **Educators & STEM Club Leaders:** Looking for free, modular supplementary reading materials for AI programs.
-* **Parents & AI Enthusiast:** Looking for a starting point and building AI native thinking
+* **Parents & AI Enthusiasts:** Looking for a starting point and building AI-native thinking.

 ---

 ## 📋 Table of Contents

 **Chapter 1: Can Machines Think?**
 * $\color{gray}{\text{1950: Alan Turing and The Turing Test}}$
 * $\color{gray}{\text{Key Question: What does it mean to think?}}$